skrtdev/NovaGram/docs/errors_handling.md

 ## Telegram Exceptions

-Telegram Exceptions thrown by NovaGram are `skrtdev\Telegram\Exceptions`, but sometimes they are more speficic Exceptions that extend the main one, according to `error_code` number.
+Telegram Exceptions thrown by NovaGram are `skrtdev\Telegram\Exception`s, but sometimes they are more speficic Exceptions that extend the main one, according to `error_code` number.
 Here's the full list:

 - `BadRequestException` (400)
 - `UnauthorizedException` (401)